Time Blocking: The Holy Grail of Getting Stuff Done (Without Pulling Your Hair Out)

 Step 3: Schedule your day

-Using a planner or calendar, block out specific time periods for each task.
+Using a planner or hourly calendar, block out specific time periods for each task.
 Start with the most important or urgent tasks, and allocate enough time to complete each one.

 And don't forget to schedule in breaks and downtime!
 Your brain needs time to rest and recharge.